HSF/hsf.github.io/organization/_posts/2024/2024-01-18-coordination.md

 - We could have a session on RSE career panel
 - Should try to link this to EVERSE somehow (kick-off for EVERSE is mid-March)

-At the IRIS-HEP SB (see below), there was support for a session on *Analysis Facilities*.
+At the IRIS-HEP Steering Board meeting (see below), there was support for a session on *Analysis Facilities*.

 ### HSF Organisation and Structure